louisaslett/surfeR/README.md

 /rserve/Rserve.sh
 ```

-Then, to test the setup, visit http://<your-server-ip-address>/test.html in a browser to test out the code.
+Then, to test the setup, visit http://your-server-ip-address/test.html in a browser to test out the code.
 Note that cookies tie your session, so if you want to test the queuing mechanism, you will need to launch multiple incognito/private browser sessions to do so.

+Additionally, note that if you are going to call this embedded on a page on a different server, then you will need both websites to be served over SSL in order for it to work in Chrome (cross-site scripting requires https in Chrome).
+It will work either way in Safari.